dazzmo/CassieControllers/README.md

 When building qpOASES, you will need to ensure it builds a shared libary (which is not the default).
 Change the `cmake ..` step to

     cmake .. -DBUILD_SHARED_LIBS=ON

+Similarly, when building Pinocchio, you most likely won't need the python bindings (which have a number of extra dependencies).
+We recommend building with:

+    cmake .. -DBUILD_PYTHON_INTERFACE=OFF